srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 };
 ```

-For the *MNIST label* a simple 8-bit integer will do:
+The *MNIST label* is modeled as a single 8-bit integer:

 ```c
 typedef uint8_t MNIST_Label;
 ```

-<sidenote> When opening the files you first and only once need to read each file's header in order to move the read pointer to the position of the first image.
+Note: When opening the files you first and only once need to read each file's header in order to move the read pointer to the position of the first image.
-The *file header* contains information such as number of images in the file and the respective width and height of each image.
+The file header contains information such as the number of images in the file and the respective width and height of each image.

 ```c
 struct MNIST_ImageFileHeader{